| |

 Are Single Ladies Bound to the Law of Their Father Until Marriage?

-This question has often been a subject of contention in families.
+Believe it or not, this question has often been a subject of discussion in ecclesiastical circles.
+It has also been a source of contention in some Bible-believing and conservative families.
 While this writer firmly believes that the child’s duty of honoring his/her parents knows no age limitation, it is also my belief that certain Scriptures are wrested from their context in order justify a course of action.

-The heart of the matter is. . .At what point is a child is no longer bound by parental dictates.
+The heart of the matter is…At what point is a child is no longer bound by parental dictates?
 To understand this issue, we must examine the biblical text in Numbers 30:1-5.
 This text is often used to support the belief that children, especially daughters, are bound by the parent until that daughter is married.
-The text is rendered in the following:
+The text is rendered in the following manner:

 Numbers 30:1-5